Journeys through the Radiant Citadel

 Journeys through the Radiant Citadel is an adventure anthology for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
 Each adventure was created by an author of color.
 Additionally, this book introduces a new location within the Ethereal Plane which acts as a hub city for the various adventures.
-In March 2023, it was nominated for the Nebula Award for Best Game Writing.
+In 2023, the sourcebook was nominated for the Nebula Award for Best Game Writing and won the Silver ENNIE Award for Best Adventure.

 Summary

 Journeys through the Radiant Citadel is an anthology of one-shot adventure modules where the Radiant Citadel acts as a central hub and starting point for each adventure.
-"Radiant Citadel is a city that was established in the ethereal plane by 27 great civilizations ages ago before it was forgotten, and then, 250 years ago, descendants from 15 of those civilizations reestablished it".
+Radiant Citadel is a city that was established in the ethereal plane by 27 great civilizations ages ago before it was forgotten, and then, 250 years ago, descendants from 15 of those civilizations reestablished it.
 The city itself "is carved from a massive fossil of a seemingly extinct creature that nobody in the multiverse has ever seen".
 The concord jewels surrounding the city act as gateways to the founding civilizations in the Material Plane which are new lands in Dungeons & Dragons; the jewels also act as portals for the various adventures.
-Each of the original founders came from a different location, however, twelve of their concord jewels have been lost.
+Each of the original founders came from a different location, but twelve of their concord jewels have been lost.

 Gizmodo highlighted that the missing jewels allow the Dungeon Master to develop their own connections.
 Additionally, "there are suggestions written at the beginning of every adventure to not only allow you to port between the Citadel and the various settings described in each chapter, but also between any individual adventure and the material world of your own game".